7 Best PLM Software for Fashion Teams for 2026

 Source: Desl.net

 DeSL PLM is an enterprise-grade platform built to support complex product development, sourcing, and supply chain operations.
-It offers detailed modules for managing technical specifications, vendor compliance, line planning, and sustainability initiatives.

-With strong configurability, DeSL caters to companies with complex workflows and cross-functional coordination.
-Its modular approach helps meet different business needs, making it suitable for large organizations that require granular control across departments and regions.
+Its modular approach helps meet different business needs, which makes it suitable for large organizations that require granular control across departments and regions.

 For smaller or design-led teams, the system may require more resources to implement, and setup often involves support from internal IT or DeSL’s services team.